Collective quantum stochastic resonance in Rydberg atoms

-{\it Counting statistics and quantum stochastic resonance.} We now consider the counting statistics of the collective jumps in response to a periodic modulation of the Rydberg excitation laser.
-Specifically, we consider a time-periodic Rabi frequency $\Omega(t)=\Omega_0+A_\Omega \cos(2\pi t/T_{\Omega})$, where $T_\Omega$ and $A_{\Omega}$ are respectively the driving period and amplitude, and $\Omega_0$ is the time-independent Rabi frequency.
+{\it Counting statistics and quantum stochastic resonance.} We now consider the counting statistics of the collective jumps in response to a periodic modulation of the Rydberg excitation laser, with $\Omega(t)=\Omega_0+A_\Omega \cos(2\pi t/T_{\Omega})$, where $T_\Omega$ and $A_{\Omega}$ are respectively the driving period and amplitude, and $\Omega_0$ is the time-independent Rabi frequency.

-In Fig.~\ref{fig2}(a)(b)(c), we show the time-evolved Rydberg excitations of single trajectories under different driving frequencies.
-The occurrence of the collective jumps appear to be regulated by the driving frequency, distinct from the more random pattern in Fig.~\ref{fig1}(c).
-Importantly, at an appropriate intermediate driving frequency, the collective jumps fully synchronize with the drive [see Fig.~\ref{fig2}(b)].
-Such a pattern is more visible from the counting statistics of the jumps, shown in Fig.~\ref{fig2}(d)(e)(f).
-When the driving period is small, the response of the system, in terms of the downward collective-jump intervals, features a series of subharmonics of the driving frequency [see Fig.~\ref{fig2}(d)].
-On increasing the driving period, the subharmoincs become suppressed, and the distribution is peaked at $t_j/T_\Omega=1$, indicating full synchronization [see Fig.~\ref{fig2}(e)].
+In Fig.~\ref{fig2}(a)(c)(e), we show the time-evolved Rydberg excitations of single trajectories under different driving frequencies.
+The collective jumps appear to be regulated by the driving frequency, distinct from the more random pattern in Fig.~\ref{fig1}(c).
+Importantly, at an appropriate intermediate driving frequency, the collective jumps fully synchronize with the drive [see Fig.~\ref{fig2}(c)].
+Such a pattern is more visible from the counting statistics of the jumps, shown in Fig.~\ref{fig2}(b)(d)(f).
+When the driving period is small, the response of the system, in terms of the downward collective-jump intervals, features a series of subharmonics of the driving frequency [see Fig.~\ref{fig2}(b)].
+On increasing the driving period, the subharmoincs become suppressed, and the distribution is peaked at $t_j/T_\Omega=1$, indicating full synchronization [see Fig.~\ref{fig2}(d)].
 Under a very long driving period, more than one jumps can occur within one driving period, and $p_j$ is peaked at $t_j/T_\Omega=0$ [see Fig.~\ref{fig2}(f)].
-In all cases, the distribution of $p_j$ exhibits discrete peaks centered at integer $t_j/T_\Omega$, in sharp contrast to the pattern in Fig.~\ref{fig1}(d) without the periodic drive.
+In all cases, the distribution of $p_j$ exhibits discrete peaks centered at integer $t_j/T_\Omega$, in sharp contrast to the pattern in Fig.~\ref{fig1}(d).